Perception-Aware Policy Optimization for Multimodal Reasoning: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this paper, we present \ours, a novel policy gradient algorithm that encourages the reasoning steps in Large Multimodal Models (LMMs) to be visually grounded.
+In this paper, we present \ours, a novel policy gradient algorithm that encourages the reasoning steps in Large Multimodal Models (LMMs) to be internally grounded in visual inputs. \ours requires no additional annotations, no reliance on stronger teacher models, and no expensive neural reward models, making it a direct drop-in replacement to GRPO or DAPO.
 Despite its simplicity, \ours significantly improves complex visual reasoning.
-One limitation of our current work is that we do not yet explore scaling to larger model sizes or evaluating compatibility with other model families, such as the InternVL~\cite{zhu2025internvl3} series.
-Additionally, while \ours introduces only moderate computational overhead (see Appendix~\ref{app:computation}), we do not focus on optimizing training efficiency, which remains an important direction for future research.
+One limitation of our current work is that we have not yet explored scaling to larger model sizes or evaluating compatibility with other model families, such as the InternVL~\citep{zhu2025internvl3} series.
+Additionally, while \ours introduces only moderate computational overhead (see Appendix~\ref{app:computation}), we have not focused on optimizing training efficiency, which remains an important direction for future research.
+Another promising avenue for future work is investigating a finer-grained selection of tokens on which to apply the \ours objective, rather than applying it uniformly to all tokens.